ManavalanG/ResCons/README.md

 # ResCon

-Author: Manavalan Gajapathy, Joseph D. Ng, University of Alabama in Huntsville Licensed under GNU Lesser General Public License Copyright (C) <2015>
+Author: Manavalan Gajapathy, Joseph D. Ng, University of Alabama in Huntsville<br />
+Licensed under GNU Lesser General Public License<br />
+Copyright (C) <2015><br />

-ResCon is a software suite made of seven tools that can be used to assist in analysis of residue conservation.
-It is written in Python 2.7 and can be run in Windows, Mac and Linux (Ubuntu).
+ResCon is a software suite made of seven tools that can be used to assist in analysis of<br />
+residue conservation.
+It is written in Python 2.7 and can be run in Windows, Mac and Linux (Ubuntu).<br />
-The name ‘ResCon’ (or ResCons) is a space filler title for now and will be changed in future.
+The name ‘ResCon’ (or ResCons) is a space filler title for now and will be changed in future.<br />
-See the user guide for further details about ResCon’s tools.
+See the user guide for further details about ResCon’s tools.<br />

 ## To run ResCon script
-Moves following into a directory and run ResCon script using Python 2.7
+Move following into a directory and run the script using Python 2.7<br />
-	- Verxx_ResCon.py
-	- clustalo_embl_api.py
-	- Rescon_Files (directory)
+	* Verxx_ResCon.py<br />
+	* clustalo_embl_api.py<br />
+	* Rescon_Files (directory)<br />